Rohit-Bharadva/RohitPortfolio/README.md

-# 🌐 Rohit B. — Developer Portfolio
+# 🌐 Rohit B. — UI/UX Designer Portfolio

 A modern, responsive, and professional developer portfolio to showcase my skills, experience, and featured projects — designed with clean UI, smooth UX, and performance in mind.